 Case Study -Nexus Tyne & Wear Metro

-My role as sub contractor was to design all of the software components to control, administer and monitor the setting up, usage and access to the locker system.
+My role as sub contractor was to design and implement all of the software components to control, administer and monitor the setting up, usage and access to the locker system.

 The back office solution comprised of a IronSpeed ASP .Net web application where the administrators and operators could control the application.
 Authentication and authorisation was provided by Active Directory.
-All data was stored in a central SQL Server database. no direct access to the database was permitted.
-Reporting with SSRS was required and export to Excel.
+All data was stored in a central SQL Server database.
+No direct access to the database was permitted.
+Reporting with SSRS was required and export to Excel & PDF.

 The server also hosted web services controller to connect via SOAP to the 22 stations all reporting in with usage & diagnostics.